tradingstrategy-ai/docs/source/glossary.rst

         `More information about the mid price on Uniswap documentation <https://docs.uniswap.org/sdk/2.0.0/guides/pricing>`_.

-    Technical analysis

-        A branch of finance that tries to predict prices and good trades based on market data.

-        `Read more on Wikipedia <https://en.wikipedia.org/wiki/Technical_analysis>`_.

     Rug pull

         A project where the development team or founders decide to maliciously cash out early, not